MraDmr0/qqEvolC/README.md

 # qqEvolC (Ver.
 1.0)
-Package to simulate the time evolution of a 4-level quantum system under the influence of a scalar potential.
+Package to simulate the time evolution of a D-level quantum system under the influence of a scalar potential.

 ## Description
 This package implements a C++ version of the Runge-Kutta fourth order algorithm to integrate the time-dependent Schrodinger equation.